trickyartem/HumanLifeInWeeks-backend/README.md

 # HumanLifeInWeeks-backend

-I made server with authentication for HumanLifeInWeeks cite
+This is the REST API for HumanLifeInWeeks

 ## Installation